Premier League Primary Stars

 Watch: Surman on hand with Internet Safety

 The main objective of the Healthy Lifestyle workshop is to educate young people on the importance of maintaining a healthy lifestyle, through diet and exercise.
-The lessons’ main aim to make children and young people more aware of the food that they are eating.
+The popular lessons are supported by Trethowans Solicitors, with the main aim to make children and young people more aware of the food that they are eating.

 The lesson looks at the Eatwell plate, the five main food groups and also nutrients, minerals and vitamins whilst teaching their role within the human body.
 The lesson touches on exercise and the importance of taking part in regular exercise to keep ourselves healthy.